AutoSpec: Automated Generation of Neural Network Specifications

 Our metric design follows three principles:

 \begin{myenumerate2}

 \item \emph{Comprehensive coverage}: The aggregate input ranges of \specs should span a wide range of the input space.
-This broad coverage ensures that the model's behavior is effectively regulated across various scenarios, thereby providing a more reliable guarantee for learning-augmented systems.
+Broad coverage ensures effective regulation of model behavior across various scenarios, providing reliable guarantees for learning-augmented systems.